THE LAST TRIBES OF BORNEO

 Signs of a more-conscious approach to construction are visible: patches of trees remain fenced-off to protect them from machinery, a plant nursery has already started for the replanting process officials promise and industrial forest surrounds the site.

-They say they aim for the city to be carbon-neutral by 2045 and for 65 per cent of it to be reforested.
+They say they aim for the city to be carbon-neutral by 2045 and for 65 % of it to be reforested.

 But with construction set to ramp up next year, environmentalists have cause for concern.